 Her illustrious list of clients includes Tesco, Accenture, KPMG, L’Oreal, Aviva, Sport England, Blackstone, Coca-Cola, Lloyd’s of London, State Street Bank, Lucozade Ribena Suntory, China Investment Corporation, Logicor, Mudano, VHS Global, INSEEC University and Brunel University.

 Mamta offers a passionate, committed, professional style.
 The projects she delivers are customised for company culture, industry sector and local, national and international geographies.
 The ultimate goal for each business has been to raise awareness, attract, retain and develop the best talent and leverage the benefits of Diversity and Inclusion for the benefit of business.
 Her Diversity and Inclusion projects have centred on creating a fair and inclusive workplace, including gender, ethnicity and race, nationality, cross culture, age, disabilities, sexual orientation, transgender, religion and belief, and micro inequities.

 One example of her diversity consultancy work is supporting L’Oreal HQ in Paris to co-design its core company diversity programme and overseeing its rollout across L’Oreal’s Middle East presence.
 This included train-the-trainer programmes and bespoke interventions from C-suite to frontline employees.
 This resulted in measurably increased staff morale in terms of perceived fairness of workplace, working relationships strengthened, teams becoming even more multicultural and cohesive, able to work together more effectively, and truly leverage from a place of diversity.

-Mamta is a media psychologist and is regularly invited onto BBC and Sky News as an subject matter expert for her views on diversity and inclusion, gender roles and professional development for the Asian community, and politics.
-She is British Indian, based in London and has three children.
+Mamta is a highly sought-after media psychologist and is regularly invited onto BBC and Sky News as a subject matter expert for her views on diversity and inclusion, gender roles and professional development for the Asian community, and politics.
+She is British Indian and has three children.